History of broadcasting: Australia

 The "Kerbango Internet Radio" was the first stand-alone product that let users listen to Internet radio without a computer.

-Australia

 In Australia, from August 2009, digital radio was phased in by geographical region.
 Today, the ABC, SBS, commercial and community radio stations operate on the AM and FM bands.
 Most stations are available on the internet and most also have digital outlets.
 By 2007, there were 261 commercial stations in Australia.

 Sri Lanka

 In Sri Lanka in 2005, in a celebration of 80 years of history of broadcasting, the former Director-General of the Sri Lanka Broadcasting Corporation, Eric Fernando, called for the station to take full advantage of the digital age – this included looking at the archives of Radio Ceylon.
 Ivan Corea asked the President of Sri Lanka, Mahinda Rajapakse, to invest in the future of the SLBC.